jordan4ibanez/Vmacs/README.md

 I present to you: Lazy mode.

-This version of Emacs is tailored as much as I can to behave like VSCode and be tailored to Common Lisp development.
+This version of Emacs is tailored as much as I can to behave like VSCode and Common Lisp development.

 ### How to install:
 It is expected that you have SBCL installed and in your system path.